axem-solutions/dem/docs/commands.md

 **Description:**

-Run the task of the Development Environment.
+Run the task on the specified host.
 The Dev Env must be installed.

 If the Dev Env is not specified, the default Dev Env will be used.
 If the default Dev Env is not set, an error message will be printed.